delwhite/WakfuBuilderReleases/README.md

 # WakfuBuilder - EN

+WAKFU is an MMORPG published by Ankama.
+"WakfuBuilder" is unofficial software without any connection with Ankama.

 ## Description
 **WakfuBuilder** is a program designed to create builds with many search and customization options for Wakfu.